On this page you can view the new ETS Train Penang to Padang Besar Schedule.

 Adult : 29 RM - Children : 19 RM

-You can buy your ETS tickets up to 60 days before your date of departure.
+You should buy your ETS tickets in advance before your date of departure.

 Or you can go over to the mainland and get them from Butterworth Railway Station.